Cubicuz/SignalGeneratorApp/README.md

 i use jsyn for doing the audio part so i only have to do the interface

-# Feature wishes
+# Feature ideas
+ - random generator
+ - Main activity should contain buttons to the other activities
+   - List of all Signals should be a separate activity
- - multiple presets
+ - performance monitoring
- - multiple saves
+ - workout integration
+ - multi audio output (Bluetooth, Aux, Speaker)
+ - signalEdit from games

 ## more intuitive interaction
 ### input